Myanmar junta postpones Suu Kyi court date again

 Yangon (AFP) –

-Myanmar's junta again postponed court proceedings against deposed leader Aung San Suu Kyi on Monday her lawyers said, as they fight for permission to visit her 12 weeks after she was detained.
+Myanmar's junta again postponed court proceedings against deposed leader Aung San Suu Kyi on Monday, her lawyers said as they fight for permission to visit her 12 weeks after she was detained.

-Myanmar has been in turmoil since the military ousted the Nobel laureate in a February 1 coup, shunting the country back into junta rule after a brief experiment with democracy.
+The country has been in turmoil since the military ousted the Nobel laureate in a February 1 coup, shunting the country back into junta rule after a brief experiment with democracy.

 Large swathes of the population have taken to the streets in protest, with security forces unleashing a brutal campaign to quell the massive uprising.